Where does all the rubbish come from?

-Watch this space for news of the next one!
+Watch this space for news of the next litter pick event!

 Again, can we appeal to everyone to be vigilant about litter and vandalism?
 If you witness anything untoward, please call the police to deal with it.
 We want the Playing Fields to remain open to all and enjoyed by everyone as a valuable green space in the city.